Victoria Men's Roller Derby: Branding & Logo

 The original Victorian Vanguard logo featured the word 'Victorian' in the background with a dominant looking warrior in front, holding a round shield with a star, under which the word "Vanguard" is displayed.
-The star, instantly recognisable within the roller derby community due to its importance in point scoring, is the same star worn by the jammer (point scorer) in roller derby.
+The star, is the same symbol worn by the jammer (point scorer) in roller derby.
 The shield represents defensive tactics and ability.
 The term 'Vanguard' originates with the medieval French avant-garde, i.e. the ward in front and refers to (in military parlance) the foremost part of an advancing army force.
 The use of military terms in sport and the association with battle is both well documented and deliberate.

 The league has recently undergone a branding and logo change.
 Whilst the star and shield have been carried over from the original logo, the name Vanguard has been replaced with words Victoria Men's Roller Derby above the letters VMRD.
-Some say this to better reflects the league as a whole with skaters and non-skating members (as well as officials) rather than solely a team of skaters.
+Some say this is to better reflect the league as a whole with skaters and non-skating members (as well as officials) rather than solely a team of skaters.